AustralianSynchrotron/ansto-simplon-api/README.md

 ## Running the simulated SIMPLON API

 ### Running the app using docker (Recommended)

-Run
+You can build and run the app by simply running:
 ```bash
 docker compose up --detach
 ```
-You can modify the app's behavior by setting environment variables in the `docker-compose.yml` file
+The app's behavior can be modified by setting environment variables in the `docker-compose.yml` file

 ### Running the app locally